The Marvelous World of Shani: Product and History

-Long before the Shani line debuted in stores, Mattel had already been making African American fashion dolls for 24 years, with their first black doll being the Colored Francie doll from 1967, and then Barbie's friends Christie and Julia (who was based on the hit TV series of the same name), released in 1968 and 1969 respectively.
+Long before the Shani line debuted in stores, Mattel had already been making African American fashion dolls for 24 years, with their first black doll being the Colored Francie doll from 1967, and then Barbie's friends Christie and Julia (the latter being based on the hit TV series of the same name), released in 1968 and 1969 respectively.
 They were soon followed by Brad, the first African American male doll in the Barbie franchise who was introduced as a boyfriend for Christie.
 Mattel, would continue to release more black dolls in the Barbie line, including a new couple named Cara and Curtis, and the first black versions of Barbie and Ken in 1980 and 1982 respectively.
 These dolls were met with criticism from the public, specifically the black community, for reusing Barbie face sculpts with Eurocentric features and having no variety in hair texture.

 Seeing the demand and need for more fashion dolls that accurately represented African American culture, Mattel hired researchers Dr. Darlene Powell-Hopson and Dr. Derek Hopson to help them refine their products, which included them conducting a study entitled Implications of Doll Color Preferences among Black Preschool Children and White Preschool Children, in which it was found that black children always picked the white dolls as the prettiest because they thought the black dolls were ugly.
 The results of these tests inspired Mattel to create a doll line of black dolls that would more accurately represent black culture and be positive role models for children.

 In a New York Times interview with Dr. Powell-Hopson, she revealed that Mattel wanted guidance from researchers on how to reinforce Shani for children in a positive way, and she commented that this showed how much respect Mattel had for the black community.
 The line initially debuted with 3 characters, Shani, Asha, and Nichelle, with the back of the box stating that the name Shani is Swahili for the word marvelous.
-Asha’s name is Swahili for the word life, and Nichelle was named after Star Trek actress Nichelle Nichols.
+Asha's name is Swahili for the word life, and Nichelle was named after Star Trek actress Nichelle Nichols.
 The dolls were all made with new face sculpts that were more Afrocentric, and with various skintones including light (Asha), medium (Shani), and dark (Nichelle).
 The dolls had nearly identical figures to Barbie dolls, only with more shapelier bodies.
 The body mold used for the dolls was a new and unique mold created in 1991 that would eventually be used for Barbie dolls as well.
 The dolls were also designed to be able to wear Barbie fashions and accessories as well, to encourage more variety in doll play for children that also owned Barbie dolls already.